bismuthfoundation/hypernode/doc/commands.md

 ## Keep alive

-* Client sends some "ping" command to keep the socket (and check it is) alive.
+* Client can send some "ping" command to keep the socket (and check it is) alive.
+Only needed if no command was issued for ( < timeout) time.